MohamedMetwalli5/destination-wizard/README.md

 # destination-wizard

 ## About
-It is an npm package that recommends destinations based on the desired country and city.
+It is a simple npm package that recommends destinations based on the desired country and city.

 ## How to install
 Run this command in your terminal : `npm i destination-wizard`